JohanAberg/vhs-decode/README.md

 For archival to web use we have a wide range of premade FFmpeg profiles defined inside the `tbc-video-export.json` file.

 > [!WARNING]
-> - Odysee uploads the provided web AVC files are ideal.
+> - Odysee uploads the provided `x264_we`b` and `x265_web` profiles are ideal for direct upload.
-> - Vimeo uploads de-interlace the FFV1 export it re-encodes progressive SD quite well.
+> - Vimeo uploads de-interlacing the FFV1 export with QTGMC etc will be fine, it re-encodes progressive SD quite well.
-> - YouTube de-interlace and upscale to 2880x2176 with HEVC 120Mbps (anything below the 4k bracket is destroyed by compression.)
+> - YouTube de-interlace and upscale to 2880x2160 with HEVC 120Mbps (anything below the 4k bracket is destroyed by compression or will have scaling issues.)

-The stock profiles for web use the BDWIF deinterlacer, but QTGMC is always recommended give the [de-interlacing guide](https://github.com/oyvindln/vhs-decode/wiki/Deinterlacing) a read for more details.
+The stock profiles for web use the BDWIF deinterlacer, but QTGMC is always recommended.
+Give the [de-interlacing guide](https://github.com/oyvindln/vhs-decode/wiki/Deinterlacing) a read for more details.

 ProRes 4444XQ & FFV1 with PCM audio have been added for editing support.